Guides

 All-Time World Number 1s

-Player Period at #1 Notable Achievement
+Player Period at #1 Notable

-Phil Taylor1994-2014 (dominant)Held #1 for the majority of 20 years
+Phil Taylor1994-2014 (dominant)Owned the top spot for the better part of 20 years.
+Untouchable

-Gerwyn Price2021-2022First Welsh world number 1
+Gerwyn Price2021-2022First Welsh world number 1 in history

-Luke Humphries2024-presentCurrent world number 1
+Luke Humphries2024Became world number 1 after winning the 2024 World Championship

 Key Records